 Parents are encouraged to become actively involved in classroom activities, to train as parent tutors for our support programs and to participate in excursions, sporting activities and special days.
+Please see the section - VOLUNTEERING IN THE SCHOOL.

 P&C ASSOCIATION